The Creativity ManifestShow

 The Informal Manifesto (P1)

-A brief history of The Creativity P.art.y, and its organic emergence out of the The 491 Gallery & Vertigo Cinema Art Squat in Leytonstone, East London.
+A brief history of The Creativity P.art.y, and its organic emergence out of the The 491 Gallery & Vertigo Cinema Art Squat in Leytonstone, East London (1999-2013)

 Once Upon a Time, there was a row of 5 abandoned derelict buildings in a Land called Leytonstone in East London.
-These buildings were a dilapidated derelict eye sore to the Community for 10 years, left to rot and ruin by 2 private landlords and London Undergound who collectively owned the 5 seriously derelict buildings, and th e land they sat upon.
+These buildings were a dangerous, dilapidated, derelict eye sore to the Community for over 10 years, left to rot and ruin by 2 private landlords and The London Undergound who collectively owned these 5 seriously derelict buildings, and the land they sat upon.

-So one day, a local homeless street artist who was doing nothing much except sleep on his girlfriend's sofa, often getting on her nerves, was "encouraged" by his partner to get out of the house, to go and do something with the empty derelict buildings.
-So he cautiously entered the buildings after a few nice, polite, democratic, understanding creative conversations, using all of his previous life experiences, education, and drawing heavily upon his training in Criminology, Conflict Resolution, & Mediation Management, the drug addicts and street gangster crimbos were ultimately persuaded to move out, so something more positive and benefical could be created and organised within the 5 empty derelict buildings.
+So one day, a local homeless street artist who was doing nothing much except sleep on his girlfriend's sofa was "encouraged" by his partner to get out of the house, and go and do something about the empty derelict row of buildings.
+So after cautiously entering the buildings and having weeks of discussions and creative conversations using all of his previous life expereinces, drawing heavily upon his education and training in Sociology, Social Psychology, Criminology, Conflict Resolution, Mediation Management, Creativity, and Counselling the various interpersonal barriers and emotional walls of drug users/addicts and the typical bravado of street gangster crimiminals were ultimately persuaded to move out so something more positive, benefical, and community centred could be created and organised within the row of derelict buildings.
+Although many of them often came back occassionally to help clean, repair, and renovate the buildings bouyed up by a new sense of purposeful activity and a certain sense of curiousity.

-Once the buildings were reasonably fit for human habitation, albeit at the rough level of camping at Glastonbury, all the lovely middle-class local artists, community creatives, musicians, new age hippies, and more outsider mavericks moved in; and as you can imagine it was quite a heady mix of diverse personalities, ambitions, and talents.
-Picture in your mind if you will, a small Glastonbury occurring inside Andy Warhols' Factory every weekend, and sometimes every day of the week.
+Once the buildings were reasonably fit for human habitation, albeit at the rough level of camping at Glastonbury, all the local artists, community creatives, musicians, new age hippies, and more outsider mavericks moved in; and as you can imagine it was quite a heady mix of diverse personalities, ambitions and talents.
+Picture in your mind if you will, a small Glastonbury occurring inside Andy Warhols' Factory every weekend, and sometimes every night of the week.

-Of course, those first 2 Foundtional Years were not for the faint hearted, or weak of consitution; living in semi-derelict buildings during freezing Winters with no hot water, and holes in the walls instead of windows, was a brutal test of endurance and creative survival for even the most enthusiastic artist, or desparate homeless musician to try and create a space to support and facilitate their long dreamed of London creative art ambitions.
+Of course, those first 2 Foundational Years were not for the faint hearted, or weak of consitution; living in semi-derelict buildings during freezing Winters with no hot water, and holes in the walls instead of windows, was a brutal test of endurance and creative survival for even the most enthusiastic volunteer.
+It didn't really matter whether they were an artist or musician, DJ, Singer, Photograher, Activist, Caberet Entertainer or Environmentalist, or random homeless person.
+They we all united in one single goal, one creative ambition; try and create an arts space they could be part of, that they could run and manage as their own to support and facilitate their own dreams and ambitions in London

-But, gradually the 491 Gallery emerged out of the creative chaos, and now with hot water, a shower, kitchen, bedrooms, studios, and electric!
-It eventually settled down into a more organised, creative, and wonderful creative community multi-arts venue to live in, visit, and be.
+Out of the initial creative chaos, gradually the 491 Gallery & Vertigo Cinema was born, now with hot water, electricity, a shower, 2 kitchens, bedrooms, art studios, and a huge fire pit within a large community garden.
+It eventually settled down into a more organised, creative, multi-arts community arts venue to live in, visit, enjoy the events, workshops, music gigs, parties, experiences, and just be.

 The Legendary 491 Gallery - Art Squat & Vertigo Independent Cinema.